Bon Charge Red Light Therapy Mini Pro vs Joovv Solo 3.0

 You need full-body coverage (go Joovv Elite or Mito Red MitoPRO 1500), you want the largest LED count per dollar (Hooga wins on raw count), or you don't care about blue-blocker integration.

-Entry-tier buyers committing to red light therapy who want Joovv's brand validation and modular upgrade path, planning to add panels in future years.
+Entry-tier buyers committing to red light therapy who want Joovv's modular upgrade path and FDA Class II registration, planning to expand to Duo / Max / Quad / Elite over time.

-You want the spec-per-dollar leader (Mito Red MitoPRO 1500), or you specifically want full-body coverage in one session immediately (jump straight to Elite).
+You want maximum spec-per-dollar (Mito Red MitoPRO 1500 at $999 wins on irradiance per dollar), or you want full-body coverage immediately in a single session (jump straight to Duo, Max, Quad, or Elite).